Article Audience: Webmasters

 - Rename the Joomla! admin account - This simple step hardens your website significantly. again if you are paranoid, you should use random characters both for the username and the password for the admin

-- Make sure you configuration.php file is not writeable!
+- Make sure your configuration.php file is not writeable!
 This step is critical, and a world-writeable configuration.php file is an invitation for hacking.
 You can make this non-writable from within Joomla.
 Go to Site > Global Configuration, Click on the Make Non-Writable after saving checkbox and Save.
-Any changes after this would require you to click the Overwrite write protection while saving check box.
+Any changes after this would require you to click the Overwrite write protection while saving checkbox.

 - Always try to keep your Joomla installation upgraded to the latest version.
 Each upgrade adds security by closing any security holes and exploits.